 Tindora is rich in antioxidants and has a positive effect against hyperglycemia and hypertension.
 Tender fruit of this plant is used as a vegetable.
 It can be prepared by adding it to curries, by frying it, or by adding it to stews along with other vegetables.

-Ivy Gourd is a medicinal vegetable with Anti-Diabetic and Anti-Hypertensive effects
+Ivy Gourd is a medicinal vegetable in Ayurveda

 It is a rich source of Proteins, Iron, Calcium, Fiber, Vitamin C, and Beta-Carotene (Vitamin A).
 Ivy gourd also has a high concentration of bioactive compounds that impart its multitude of health benefits:

-- Acts as an antibacterial against some pathogenic bacteria
+- It has antibacterial effect against some pathogenic bacteria.

 - Has anti-carcinogenic and anti-allergic properties for its rich concentration of antioxidants